JorgSierra/DigitalBooking/README.md

 ## Back-end

-1. Thanks to using GitHub pages that use HTTPS and avoid Mixed Content HTTPS must be implemented on the back-end.
-(Working on it!)
-2. Upgraded Spring Security implementation from deprecated <code>WebSecurityConfigurerAdapter</code>.
-(Working on it!)
-3. Spring Boot version updated from <code>2.7.8</code> to <code>3.0.5</code>.
-4. New controller implementations.
+1. New controller implementations.
-5. When a ROLE_USER sent a request asking for other users' resources an exception **error** was sent as a response.
+2. When a ROLE_USER sent a request asking for other users' resources an exception **error** was sent as a response.
 Now, when a ROLE_USER sends a request is **modified** to get only its resources.
-6. Exeption handling of:
+3. Exception handling of:
     - Repeated names on tipolitica